Resources for Educators

 - Virtual Manatee Presentations

-Educators can request a free virtual manatee presentation for their elementary, middle, or high school classrooms using Microsoft Teams.
-Each presentation will be suitable for your grade level and can be accompanied with the lessons and activities in our Educator’s Guide (see above).
-Simply email Ally Greco, Communications and Outreach Manager, at email@example.com to schedule a Microsoft Teams presentation.
-You do not need a Microsoft Teams account to watch a presentation or ask questions.
-Include your name and contact info, class grade level, three potential dates and times for a presentation, and any special requests.
+Educators can request a free virtual manatee presentation for their elementary, middle, or high school classrooms.
+Email us at email@example.com to schedule a presentation.
+Please include your name, class grade level, preferred virtual meeting platform, potential dates and times for a presentation, and any special requests.

 - Manatee Matching Game